crossplane/crossplane/docs/stacks-guide-azure.md

 - A Crossplane Provider resource for Azure
 - A Network Configuration to have secure connectivity between resources
-- An CloudsqlInstanceClass and an GKEClusterClass with the right configuration to use the mentioned networking setup.
+- An CloudSQLInstanceClass and an GKEClusterClass with the right configuration to use the mentioned networking setup.
 - A script that will create our Virtual Network Rule when our MySQL database name comes available.